toggled/Hypervis/README.rst

 Hypervis
 ==========
 A Hypergraph visualisation tool written in Processing language.
+Hypervis is meant to be used as a Graphical tool for visualing small to medium scale hypergraphs.

 Features:
 ---------